carbon-language/carbon-lang/flang/documentation/PullRequestChecklist.md

    sure that you also added a test that causes that error message to appear and verifies its correctness.
 *  Annotate the code and tests with appropriate references to constraint and requirement numbers from the Fortran standard.
+Do not include the text of the constraint or requirement, just its number.
+*  Alphabetize arbitrary lists of names.
 *  Check dereferences of pointers and optionals where necessary.
 *  Ensure that the scopes of all functions and variables are as local as possible.